sonatsuer/sonatsuer.github.io/_posts/2018-05-14-curry-howard-from-scratch-2.md

 If \\(\Gamma\vdash M:\varphi\\) then \\(|\Gamma|\vdash\varphi\\).
 Conversely, if \\(|\Gamma|\vdash\varphi\\) then
 there is a lambda term \\(M\\) such that \\(\Delta\vdash M:\varphi\\) where \\(\Delta=\\{x_\psi:\psi\;|\; \psi\in\Gamma\\}\\).
-To paraphrase it as a slogan, if we view types as propositions, provoable propositions are precisley the types of lambda terms.
+To paraphrase it as a slogan, if we view types as propositions, provable propositions are precisely the types of lambda terms.

-Even this modest version of the Curry-Howard corrrespondence is beautiful and surprising.
+Even this modest version of the Curry-Howard correspondence is beautiful and surprising.
 One wonders if it is possible to generalize it.
 Actually, there is a very natural direction of generalization.
 We know that \\({\rm IP}(\to)\\) is a restricted version of a more general logic, namely the full intuitionistic propositional logic.
 So we can try to generalize the theorem to different logics.
 However, it is not clear how to generalize \\(\lambda^\to\\), especially if you have not seen lambda calculus